IN THIS GUIDE

 By contrast, lily of the valley is a humble spreader which won’t get ideas above its station, making it an excellent choice for ground cover.

-The dainty hanging flowers and the intoxicating aroma they exude mean that it’s popular throughout the British Isles.
+The dainty hanging flowers and the intoxicating aroma mean that it’s popular throughout the British Isles.

 Love in a Mist